Under early exploration

 Learn more about how we evaluate cost plausibility and climate impacts

-Given the lack of research to date, the potential cost of photocatalyst aerosols per ton of methane removed has not been established.
-Forthcoming research estimates that this approach is already cost-plausible.
-However, reaching the cost-effectiveness threshold with 1 micrometer aerosols would require a ~30x increase in catalytic efficiency, as measured by apparent quantum yield (AQY), to at least 1%, while current state-of-the-art AQY is only 0.03% at 2 ppm methane.
+Forthcoming research estimates that photocatalytic aerosols are not yet cost-plausible for atmospheric methane removal.
+Reaching the cost-effectiveness threshold with 1 micrometer aerosols would require a ~30x increase AQY to at least 1% from its current state-of-the-art of only 0.03% at 2 ppm methane.
 However, the cost would be lowered if smaller aerosols were used.
 Smaller aerosols have lower required AQY due to their higher ratio of surface area to volume, though they may have additional negative health effects.
 Understanding the tradeoffs between these positive and negative impacts requires more research.

 These effects, alongside any albedo increases, may be location-specific and dependent on local atmospheric conditions.
 The mechanism of deployment, such as dispersal from airplanes, may also contribute to process emissions that must be accounted for.